cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### Product discovery

-To start, OpenAI could use these conversations to determine how people are using the model, and what new products to therefore build build.
+To start, OpenAI could use these conversations to determine how people are using the model, and what new products to therefore build.
 For instance, we could summarize the conversations, embed the summaries, cluster them, then use the cluster's centroid to generate a cluster label.
 In this way, we can start to understand what people are using the model for.
-Furthermore, ChatGPT could be trained to proactively ask users for feedback or suggestions, gauging their interest in potential new products.
+Furthermore, ChatGPT could be trained to proactively ask users for feedback or suggestions, gauging their interest in potential new features or products.

 ### Reinforcement learning